AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * If [!UICONTROL Connected assets configuration] wizard returns a 404 error message after installation, manually reinstall the `cq-remotedam-client-ui-content` and `cq-remotedam-client-ui-components` packages using the Package Manager.

-* The following errors and warning messages may display during installation of AEM 6.5.x.x:
+* The following errors and warning messages may display during installation of Experience Manager 6.5.x.x:
-  * “When the Target integration is configured in AEM using the Target Standard API (IMS authentication), then exporting Experience Fragments to Target results in wrong offer types getting created.
+  * “When the Adobe Target integration is configured in Experience Manager using the Target Standard API (IMS authentication), then exporting Experience Fragments to Target results in wrong offer types getting created.
 Instead of type “Experience Fragment”/source “Adobe Experience Manager,” Target creates several offers with type “HTML”/source “Adobe Target Classic.”
   * `com.adobe.granite.maintenance.impl.TaskScheduler`: No maintenance windows found at granite/operations/maintenance.
   * Adaptive Form server-side validation fails when aggregate functions such as SUM, MAX, and MIN are used.
 CQ-4274424
   * `com.adobe.granite.maintenance.impl.TaskScheduler` - No maintenance windows found at granite/operations/maintenance.